-What is the Canadian Diabetes Association’s position on driving?
+What is Diabetes Canada’s position on driving?

 I have been diagnosed with diabetes.
 Can I keep driving?